Browse by Medical Category

 At your first appointment, you can expect an in-depth consultation with one of our allergists.
 If we suspect you have had a systemic allergic reaction, we will arrange for allergen skin testing to determine which type of insect might be responsible.
 The testing involves safely exposing you to specific insect venoms.
 On occasion, we may also conduct blood testing to look for further evidence of allergy to these venoms.

 If we confirm you have had a systemic reaction and are allergic to certain insect venoms, we will prescribe allergy shots with the appropriate insect venom(s).
-For the first six months of treatment, we will administer the shots in our office on a weekly basis.
-For the remainder of your treatment, visits are scheduled once a month (which is known as the "maintenance period").
+Allergy shots are conducted in two phases.
+During the build up phase, gradually increasing doses are administered to establish tolerance.
+This can be done rapidly over a few days or gradually on a weekly basis after discussion between the patient and physician to determine the protocol that is most suitable for the patient.
+After the build up phase, the patient enters the maintenance phase during which visits are scheduled once a month (which is known as the "maintenance period").
 Your safety is always our first priority.
 After each shot, you will stay in our office for about 30 minutes so we can monitor you for adverse reactions.

 During the maintenance period, you will receive an amount of venom equivalent to several insect stings with each shot.
 As a result, you will know you can tolerate actual stings should they occur in the wild.
 Treatment typically lasts three to five years to promote long-lasting protection from future systemic reactions.
 Some patients who have had a life-threatening reaction from a stinging insect will be skin-tested again after five years of shots.
 If the tests remain positive, a longer period of venom shots will be recommended.